 But frankly, we’ve found no one is really empowered to do an enterprise-wide deal especially in a huge multinational company.
 Sometimes the enterprise-wide deal is a way to avoid license administration.
 If that is the case, either make the administrative tasks easy or do the work for the customer if you can.
 In general, though, a request for an unlimited deal is really just part of the negotiating dance and the more you have heard the music the better you can dance.

 Regardless of how you configure the unlimited deal, make sure you are gathering information about software license usage even if the customer is paying a flat fee.
 It is essential to gather usage data so you know what an unlimited deal really means and what it is costing you so you use this experience to price other deals appropriately and, possibly, avoid unlimited deals altogether.

 We’ve described a few ways to deal with “all-you-can-eat” software licensing deals.
 How do you respond to your customers or prospects who want them?

-Jim Geisman is a guest blogger on Flexera’s Entitlement and Compliance Management blog.
+Jim Geisman is a guest blogger on Revenera’s Entitlement and Compliance Management blog.
 Jim is the founder and principal of Software Pricing Partners, Inc. He provides senior management counsel, marketing and sales consulting services and workshops.
-Learn more about upcoming workshops (including the one after SoftSummit 2010).
+Learn more about upcoming workshops.